mvz/ripper_ruby_parser/README.md

 * RipperRubyParser does not always match RubyParser's line numbering
 * RipperRubyParser dedents auto-dedenting heredocs
 * RipperRubyParser does not include postfix comments
+* With Ruby 3.4, RipperRubyParser parses variables assigned by regular expressions as local variables

 ## Install